martinseilair/martinseilair.github.io/_drafts/2018-05-01-particle-filter.markdown

 categories: jekyll update
 excerpt_separator: <!--more-->
 ---
-Particle filter are an extremly helpful tool for tracking dynamic systems.
+A particle filter is a very helpful tool for tracking dynamic systems.
 This article is meant to be an introduction to particle filters with a strong focus on visual examples.
-In the course of this post we will think about the main idea of the particle filter, derive the corresponding equations and look at an interactive example on the way.
-In order to follow the steps in this post you should bring some basic knowledge of math and probability theory in particular.
+In the course of this post we will think about the main idea of the particle filter, derive the corresponding algorithm and play around with examples on the way.
+In order to follow the steps in this post you should bring some basic knowledge of math, probability theory in particular.
 In the derivations and explanations, I tried to take as small steps as possible, to keep everyone on board.
 Let's dive into it!
 <!--more-->
 <script src="https://d3js.org/d3.v5.min.js" charset="utf-8"></script>
 <script type="text/javascript" async src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_SVG"></script>